devnq/devnq/README.md

 npm install
 ```

-NPM install will install all NPM dependencies followed by Ruby Bundle dependencies.
+NPM install will install all NPM dependencies followed by Ruby Gemfile
+dependencies using the Bundle tool.

 ### Local Development